becabytess/Feature-Escrow-Networks/README.md

 7. Roll’s early lead over bag **survives** permutation → advantage is **ordered escrow**, not primarily local spatial CNN-like deposits.
 8. **Early accuracy is first-class evidence** of gradient usefulness and architectural stability.
 A late catch-up does not make two models equal.
 9. On **sequential CIFAR-100**, ranking **transfers** under high sequential stress: **regime map P8→P4→P2** shows compressed gaps at short/fat tokens and **roll ≫ bag** at long/thin (P2 bag ~chance).
 10. **Deplete is optional pipe hygiene**, not a universal accuracy law: can hurt peak on dual-role @12 ep and on sMNIST bag; not required for roll’s sMNIST early signal; usually leaner pipe (§12).
+11. **FEN Sandwich (Double-Pass) is the superior readout topology.** In a strict head-to-head comparison on $T=1024$ CIFAR-100, the Hierarchical Sandwich (`23.66%`) significantly outperforms the single-pass Hierarchical FEN-Roll (`21.88%`).
+This confirms that running a dedicated second pass initialized by the compiled escrow (context-priming) is structurally superior to simply concatenating active and escrow states at the end of a single run.
+12. **Hierarchy makes long sequences trainable.** Dividing long sequence scans ($T=1024$) into local/global chunks ($K=32$) yields a massive 15x–20x training speedup due to parallel GPU occupancy.
+This transforms long-scan sequential models from untrainable or glacially slow loops into highly stable, fast-converging layouts.

 ### Architectural Insight: FEN as Write-Time Compressed Attention